rcauchon/app-modernization-ejb/README.md

 4. The Temperature project contains drawing
 5. The images directory contains screenshot to show in the github Readme.md file

-# Going to the old to new
+# Going from the old to the new
 Old frontend
  ![app-modernization-ejb](images/Old-Frontend-converter.PNG)